bitwarden/terraform-provider-bitwarden-sm/README.md

 # Terraform Provider -  Bitwarden Secrets Manager

-_This Terraform provider is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework)._
+_This Terraform provider is built with the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework)._

 The purpose of this Terraform Provider is to streamline the process of using Bitwarden Secrets Manager within Terraform and OpenTofu, making it more secure and efficient.